AbdurazaaqMohammed/AXML-Editor/README.md

 ## Todo
 * make it actually work on SDK<19
 * support parsing xml files from an apk (List all xml files in the apk to the user for selection)
+* add button to go to top/bottom of text